Table of Contents

 Another great reason to connect multiple calendars: when you’ve already put your time off on one of your calendars, you don’t have to worry about manually adding date overrides to your Calendly schedule.

-If you don't want to block your calendar but still want to stop people from scheduling with you through Calendly on specific dates, you can add date overrides to your Calendly schedule(s).
-Learn more about best practices for date overrides, vacations, and time off in this help center article.
+If you don't want to create an event on your connected calendar, but still want to stop people from scheduling with you through Calendly on specific dates, you can add date-specific hours (formerly called overrides) to your Calendly schedule(s).

 2. Set up your daily schedule in the Availability tab